BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

         """
         TEST_KEY = 'test'

 - **UUID Method:** This method returns the unique identifier for the new filter.
-This unique identifier was automatically generated and typically does not need to be modified.
+This unique identifier is automatically generated and should not be modified.

     .. code-block:: python